On This Date: Five Notable Events October 30, 2011Posted by Lofty Ambitions in Aviation, Science, Space Exploration.

 Interview: Jeffrey Rudolph October 10, 2011Posted by Lofty Ambitions in Science, Space Exploration, Video Interviews.

-Tags: GRAILTweetup, I Remember California, Museums & Archives, Serendipity, Space Shuttle
+Tags: GRAILTweetup, I Remember CA, Museums & Archives, Serendipity, Space Shuttle

 add a comment